TheHive-Project/CortexDocs/installation/analyzers.md

 git clone https://github.com/CERT-BDF/Cortex-Analyzers
 ```

 Next, you'll need to tell Cortex where to find the analyzers.
-Currently, all the analyzers must be in the same
-directory.
-Add the following to the Cortex configuration file (`application.conf`):
+Analyzers may be in different directories as shown in this dummy example of the Cortex configuration file (`application.conf`):

 ```
 analyzer {
+  # Directory that holds analyzers
-  path = ["path/to/analyzers"]
+  path = [
+    "/path/to/default/analyzers",
+    "/path/to/my/own/analyzers"
+  ]

+  fork-join-executor {
+    # Min number of threads available for analyze
+    parallelism-min = 2
+    # Parallelism (threads) ... ceil(available processors * factor)
+    parallelism-factor = 2.0
+    # Max number of threads available for analyze
+    parallelism-max = 4
   }
+}
 ```
 ## Configuration

-Analyzers are configured using web interface.
-You need orgAdmin role to
-configure and enable analyzers.
+All analyzers must be configured using the Web UI.

+Please read the [Quick Start Guide](../admin/quick-start.md) to create at least one organization then let a user with the `orgAdmin` role configure and enable analyzers for that organization.

+Some analyzers can be used out of the box, without any configuration, while others may require various parameters.
+Please check the [Analyzer Requirements Guide](../analyzer_requirements.md) for further details.